cowrywise/embedpy/README.md

 CLIENT_ID = CWRY-substitute-yours-here
 CLIENT_SECRET = CWRY-SECRET-substitute-yours-here
 ```
-Alternatively, you could use them to initialize the api client instance directly, after you import the APIClient.
+Alternatively, you could use them to initialize an Embed API Client instance directly.

 ```
 from embed import APIClient